-The Centennials or Gen-Zers is China’s next generation of influential shoppers.
+Centennials or Gen-Z is the next generation of influential shoppers in China.
 When it comes to spending, they are said to surpass even the high-rolling Millennials.
-40% of the Chinese consumers are expected to belong with Gen Z by 2020.
+40% of Chinese consumers are expected to belong to Gen Z by 2020.
 It is no wonder, then, that many companies are already readjusting their strategies to appeal to and resonate with this group.

-For China’s Centennials, purchases are less about the products and more about experiences.
-They share this same mindset with the Millennials, but to a larger extent.
-The Gen-Zers seek the unique and are always in for a wild ride socializing with peers is also important to them.
+For Chinese Gen-Z consumers, purchases are less about the products and more about experiences.
+They share this same mindset with Millennials, but to a larger extent.
+Gen-Zers seek the unique and are always in for a wild ride socializing with peers is also important to them.
 An important factor in their purchase decision is whether a product will help them make new friends.

 Gen-Zers care about their image.
 They are what they buy, so they only go for the best.
 It is all about making a personal statement in their purchases.
 For this reason, Gen-Zers are rational shoppers.
 They look for quality products, purposely seeking out one-off or limited-edition merchandises.
 Money is no object as long as their purchases serve their purpose – to help boost their reputation, especially in this social media age.

 The Gen Z is not called the new “moonlight clan” (those that empty their wallets every month) for nothing.
 As products of China’s one-child policy, they did not have to share while growing up.
 They spend money to be happy and revel in the instant fulfillment that consumption can provide.
 With more disposable income, the Gen-Zers see no problem in saving less and are confident about their futures.

 For many companies, China’s Gen Z consumers are an exciting new market waiting to be tapped.
 The key is understanding how this generation differs from the previous ones.
 Compared to Millennials, Gen-Zers are more enthusiastic about live online streaming and social media shopping.
 They are also more digital-savvy and enjoy sharing information online.